AppScriptIO/nodeRelationshipGraph/documentation/information.md

 https://medium.freecodecamp.org/all-you-need-to-know-about-tree-data-structures-bceacb85490c
 - port: _similar terminology = junction, synapse, group, insetionPoint, inlet/outlet, channel, junctionPoint, portal, relationship, relation_
 - source/destination nodes - are nodes that make up the edges of a connection. _Or start/end nodes_
-- path: a sequence of edges/connections that connect a sequence of nodes.
+- path: a sequence of edges/connections that connect a sequence of nodes. pathPointerKey could be an additional conenction that is added to the existing conenctions for traversal purposes.
 - connectionKey - _similar terminology: pathPointerKey_
 - node inheritance - node that extends another node, in a way that any changes of the parent node is retained by the child node. _terminology: subnode, supernode, node extension/inheritance_
 This is a better implementaiton for tree templates (extending an existing node tree without changing it) that used pathPointer or connectionPathSequence to reach the desired position for adding nodes inthe nested subtree/subnodes.